CompleteUnityDeveloper/05-Block-Breaker/README.md

 1. Map out our workflow for determining how many blocks are in a scene so that we can know when we reach zero.
 2. Create level GameObject and script.
 3. Increment our number of blocks for each block in our scene.
+4. Introduction to FindObjectOfType.

 **After watching (learning outcomes)…**
 Tally up the total number of blocks in our scene.

+### 22 Win The Level & Load ###

+**In this video (objectives)…**

+1. Create a public method for decreasing total number of blocks when a block is destroyed.
+2. Use FindObjectOfType to access our level loading methods.

+**After watching (learning outcomes)…**
+Load the next level when all blocks in a level have been destroyed.